 JPE Publishing Ethics

-JPE upholds the expected same high standards as in academia.
-JPE’s principles cover honesty in all aspects of research; scrupulous care, thoroughness and excellence in research practice; transparency and open communication; care and respect for all participants in and subjects of research.
+JPE expects the same high standards as in academia.
+JPE’s principles cover honesty in all aspects of research, thoroughness and excellence in research practice, transparency and open communication, as well as care and respect for all participants in and subjects of research.
 Anyone who believes that research published by JPE has not been carried out in line with these Guidelines, or the above principles, should raise their concern with the editor in chief (EIC) of JPE.

 Non-discrimination for Academic Research

 JPE does not discriminate against authors, editors or peer reviewers based on personal characteristics or identity.
 Editorial decisions on articles submitted to JPE are made by the EIC or Associate Editors, based on independent peer review reports.
 JPE has a policy of considering appeals of editorial decisions through the Associate Editor in charge of the submission in consultation with the EIC.
 JPE does not tolerate abusive behaviour or correspondence towards anyone involved in the publishing process on JPE’s behalf.

-JPE is committed to editorial independence, and strives in all cases to prevent this principle from being compromised through conflicts of interest, fear, or any other corporate, business, financial or political influence, including that as may be brought forward within the broader scientific publishing industry.
-The Editorial Process is described on JPE’s web site.
+JPE is committed to editorial independence and works to prevent this principle from being compromised through conflicts of interest or any other corporate, business, financial or political influence, including that as may be brought forward within the broader scientific publishing industry.
+The Editorial Process is described on JPE’s website.

 Authorship and Contributorship

-JPE recommends applying the following principles to authorships, other contributions to publishing, and to acknowledgments.
-Authorships represents substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; drafting the work or revising it critically for important intellectual content; final approval of the version to be published; agreement to be accountable for all aspects of the work assurance that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
-JPE considers the corresponding author to be the person who handles the manuscript and correspondence during the publication process.
-JPE expects that the corresponding author confirms that he/she has authority to act on behalf of all co-authors in all matters pertaining to publication of the manuscript including supplementary material.
+JPE applies the following principles to authorships, other contributions to publishing, and to acknowledgments.
+Authorship means substantial contributions to the conception or design of the work, or the acquisition, analysis, or interpretation of data for the work, drafting the work or revising it critically for important intellectual content, final approval of the version to be published, and agreement to be accountable for all aspects of the work.
+JPE expects the corresponding author to be the person who handles the manuscript and correspondence during the publication process.
+JPE asks corresponding authors to confirm that they have authority to act on behalf of all co-authors in all matters related to publication of the manuscript including supplementary material.
 JPE expects that the corresponding author is responsible for obtaining such agreements and for informing the co-authors of the manuscript’s status throughout the submission, review, and publication process.
 In addition, the corresponding author also acts as the main point of contact for any enquiries (including those relating to the integrity of the work) after the paper is published.
 JPE encourages authors to list anyone who does not meet the criteria for authorship in an Acknowledgments section in their publication.
 JPE follows COPE’s guidelines on authorship and authorship disputes.
-JPE expects anyone involved in editorial decisions for JPE to familiarize themselves with those resources.
+JPE expects anyone involved in editorial decisions to familiarize themselves with those resources.
 JPE will support its editors in dealing with authorship disputes, including escalating or seeking advice on cases with COPE.
-JPE keeps abreast of established and emerging industry standards to increase no- cost transparency in authorship (e.g., ORCID; Research Gate; Creative Commons).
-JPE also supports initiatives that enable transparency in contributorship such as CRediT taxonomy if authors wish to use it.
+JPE supports established and emerging industry standards to increase no- cost transparency in authorship (e.g., ORCID; Research Gate; Creative Commons).
+JPE also supports initiatives that enable transparency in contribution such as CRediT taxonomy if authors wish to use it.